Novel, 96 pages, Arléa Publishing

 Hélène has been invited to be an artist-in-residence at NPE Print Residency, Singapore (April to June 2017) and at Thaillywood Contemporary Art Residency, Thailand (September 2015 to March 2016).

 Hélène has spent a great deal of time in France and in Ireland.
 She currently lives and works in Singapore.
-Her work has been showcased in Singapore, Bangkok, Paris, Seattle and New-York.
+Her work has been showcased in Singapore, Bangkok, Tokyo, Paris, Bordeaux, Seattle and New-York.